 The food you eat can have a big effect on how you feel.
 It can also help in controlling symptoms from various chronic diseases, including autoimmune diseases like Hashimoto’s.
-The AIP diet, or autoimmune paleo diet, is one of the most effective ways of eating for those trying to control Hashimoto’s symptoms.
+The AIP diet, for Hashimoto’s or autoimmune paleo diet, is one of the most effective ways of eating for those trying to control Hashimoto’s symptoms.

 Let’s take a look at everything you need to know about Hashimoto’s and the AIP diet and discover some AIP meal delivery services.